tomhuhges/notes/code/node-js/README.md

 });
 ```

-> NB. a chunk is typically 64kb
+> NB. a chunk is typically 64kb. this can be changed with the highWaterMark option in the createReadStream options object

 ----